 Weight is a major concern in insulin-related conditions, but it is not the only one.
 Being thin also does not protect you against developing them either.
 Believing differently could mean ignoring key risk factors until it is too late.

 What is significantly more important are your lifestyle choices.
-What you put into your body, your exercise and sleep routines, and your personal genetics can all drastically change the outcome to be for or against you.
+Whatever you put into your body, your exercise and sleep routines, and your personal genetics can all drastically change the outcome to be for or against you.
 What will genuinely make a difference is maintaining a healthy lifestyle.